Skip to content

 5. Delight Your Customers – Manage Your Customers’ Delivery Experience.

-So you have a customer delivery experience plan and have access to the data you need – what’s next?
-The next step, and the most important step, is you need to manage each and every one of your customers’ deliveries.
 First, the key is to keep it simple.
 Ideally, there should be one person who is empowered and accountable for your customers’ delivery experience.
-Second, there should be one system that holds the information to manage your customers’ delivery experience.
+Second, there should be one system or one view of the data that enables you to manage your customers’ delivery experience.
 Both of these prerequisites may have challenges, but your customers do not want excuses.

-In a lot of cases, you may be able to use an existing in-house system.
-Examples of such systems that could be used include existing systems for customer service, order fulfillment, shipping, transportation management, or a custom data warehouse with business intelligence reporting.
+If you are a large business, you may consider a dedicated Delivery Experience Management (DEM) system.
+Specifically, these systems may work for some companies as they are built exclusively for managing customers’ delivery experiences.
+For a DEM system use case, click here.
+On the other hand, you may be able to use an existing in-house system for customer service visibility.
+Examples of such systems that could be used include existing systems for customer service, order fulfillment, shipping, or transportation management.
+Another option is an in-house solution such as a custom data warehouse with business intelligence reporting.

 6. Personalize The Delivery Experience.

-Besides just good communications and supply chain competence, you can also delight your customers by adding personal touches.
+Besides just good communications and supply chain competence, you can further delight your customers by adding personal touches.
 For small businesses and even large companies, personalized service can distinguish your company from the competition.
 As an example, this could include such things as flexible delivery options, sustainable packaging, or handwritten notes.

 Don’t miss the tips from SC Tech Insights!